 Day of Premiere: June 25th, 2014 at Moscow International Film Festival in Russia

-Festivals: IFF Moscow 2014, Award for the best documentary film in the national competition “Message to Man” Festival St. Petersburg 2014, Verzio IHRD Festival Budapest 2014, nominated for NIKA award as the best national documentary film in 2016
+Festivals: IFF Moscow 2014, Award for the best documentary film in the national competition “Message to Man” Festival St. Petersburg 2014, Verzio IHRD Festival Budapest 2014, ART DOC FEST 2014, One World Film Festival 2015, nominated for NIKA award as the best national documentary film in 2016